skx/golang-metrics/README.md

 * `go.$(basename argv[0]).*`

-As a concrete example an application binary called `overseer` would submit metrics with names like these:
+As a concrete example the binary located at `/opt/overseer/bin/overseer` would submit metrics with names like these:

 * `go.overseer.cpu.cgo_calls`
 * `go.overseer.cpu.goroutines`